Finnish Safer Internet Centre

 About our SID activities

-The Finnish Safer Internet Day has been realised as a week-long media literacy event since 2013 and it is known as Mediataitoviikko or "Media Literacy Week".
-We have over 50 partner organisations providing events, educational materials, campaigns or communication support for promotion of media skills development.
-We at KAVI function as the organising party coordinating and providing curated information on available material and events for all schools, early education, libraries, youth centres, museums, companies and NGOs who want to take part.
-This year we will have over 1,700 registered organisations attend the 2020 event week.
-They will take part in a manner of their own choosing, but they will have a vast variety of material to use.
+The Finnish Safer Internet Day has been realised as a week-long media literacy event since 2013, known as Mediataitoviikko or "Media Literacy Week".
+This year, we celebrate from 5-11 February 2024.
+We have over 60 partner organisations providing campaigns, events, educational materials, and communication support to promote media skills development.
+We at KAVI function as the organising party, coordinating and providing curated information on available materials and events for all professionals working in schools, early education, libraries, youth centres, museums, companies and NGOs who want to participate.

-The Finnish Safer Internet Centre (SIC) consists of three partners: National Audiovisual Institute (awareness, coordinator), Mannerheim League for Child Welfare (awareness, helpline) and Save the Children Finland (awareness, hotline).
-All partners contribute to Media Literacy Week (Finnish SID) with the National Audiovisual Institute being the coordinator and carrying the main responsibility for the campaign.
-The SIC is located in the capital city of Finland, Helsinki.
+The Finnish Safer Internet Centre (SIC) consists of three partners: National Audiovisual Institute, KAVI (awareness, coordinator), Mannerheim League for Child Welfare (awareness, helpline), and Save the Children Finland (awareness, hotline).
+All partners contribute to Media Literacy Week (the Finnish Safer Internet Day (SID)), with the National Audiovisual Institute being the coordinator and carrying the main responsibility for the campaign.
+The SIC is located in Helsinki, the capital city of Finland.